openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 the changes would actually be
       pushed.

-In order to facilitate this I™m abstracting all the directory management to a
+In order to facilitate this Iâ€™m abstracting all the directory management to a
       DirectoryManager module.
 Which abstracts methods to save, read and diff from local sources.
-      Right now the syntax I™ve chosen is YAML.
-For instance theÂ softwareÂ file in the appliance directory - which catalogues the changes made to the appliance™s software - stores names of installed packages.
+      Right now the syntax Iâ€™ve chosen is YAML.
+For instance theÂ softwareÂ file in the appliance directory - which catalogues the changes made to the applianceâ€™s software - stores names of installed packages.
 Unless the ssc command is invoked with theÂ -r | --remoteoption, it will display the packages in that file.
 In addition whenÂ ssc package add gnuchessÂ is run with out the -r option, it will make and additionÂ add gnuchessÂ to the software file.
 Similarly for remove.
 I am having some problems figuring out how to integrate patterns into this architecture so any help on that front would be appreciated.

-That™s it for this week.
-I™m going to be working on pretty much the same thing next week.
+Thatâ€™s it for this week.
+Iâ€™m going to be working on pretty much the same thing next week.
       Extending and refactoring this functionality.
 So hopefully we will have a more usable version then.Thank you for reading.

-
+â€

+â€œ

 [Fridrich Strba: LibreOffice Visio import filter - shaping up the baby](http://fridrich.blogspot.com/2011/06/libreoffice-visio-import-filter-shaping.html)